Poems and poppies-why we remember John McCrae-physician, poet, reluctant soldier

 Mother’s Day

-In the United States, we call the second Sunday in May Mothers’ Day to honor mothers.
-You may not be one, but we all have one, although like me, yours may be deceased.
+In the United States, we designate the second Sunday in May Mother’s Day to honor mothers.
+You may not be one, but we all have one, although, like me, yours may be deceased.
+(I know other nations have a similar day on a different date.)

-You may have pleasant or not so pleasant memories of your mother, as nurturing may not come easily to some women, possibly because they did not receive it.
+You may have pleasant or not-so-pleasant memories of your mother; nurturing may not come easily to some women, possibly because they did not receive it.
 Sometimes when that happens, other women step in to bridge the gap.
 They deserve to be honored also.

 Memories

-Other events that typically occur in May include proms, graduations, and weddings.
-Unfortunately due to the 2020 pandemic, many did not happen or were done differently than usual.
-Some found quite creative ways to create meaningful memories.
+May is a traditional month for proms, graduations, and weddings.
+During the COVID-19 pandemic, many did not happen as planned but most found creative ways to create meaningful memories anyway.

 I married my husband in May; I almost share an anniversary with the Duchess of Sussex, the former American actress Meghan Markle.
-She and Prince Harry are parents of a cute little boy, Archie and a baby girl, Lillibet.
-She was named for her late great-grandmother-who happened to be the late Queen of England.
+She and Prince Harry are parents of a cute little boy, Archie, and a girl, Lillibet, named after her great-grandmother, the late Queen Elizabeth of England.

-Now they live in the United States, California.
-Their marriage has been strained by outside and internal forces, as have most marriages .
-I wrote about our marriage journey in this post .
+Now the family lives in the United States, California.
+Their marriage has been strained by family, political, financial, and personal issues, as have most marriages.
+I wrote about our marriage journey in this post.

 Two Words That Still Change My Life